rackerlabs/deproxy/docs/connectors.rst

  Client Connectors
 ===================

-GDeproxy uses *client connectors* to provide fine-grained control over how a client will send a Request_ object to a destination and receive a Response_ object. makeRequest_ already gives you the ability to craft an exact HTTP request.
+Deproxy uses *client connectors* to provide fine-grained control over how a client will send a Request_ object to a destination and receive a Response_ object. makeRequest_ already gives you the ability to craft an exact HTTP request.
 Connectors go the next step and specify how sockets are created, and transfer bytes to/from the socket.
 By default, makeRequest_ will use a DefaultClientConnector_\, which will simply open a socket, write the request to the socket, and read a response from the socket.
 Also, it can optionally add some default headers to the request before sending.